 Note: 1.
-Refer to the errata regarding Chip Erase on page 50.
+Refer to the errata regarding chip erase on page 50.

-The WP pin can be asserted while the device is erasing, but protection will not be activated until the internal erase cycle completes.
+The $\overline{\text{WP}}$ pin can be asserted while the device is erasing, but protection will not be activated until the internal erase cycle completes.

-Table 7-3.
+Table 5-3.
 Chip Erase Command

-Command Byte 1 Byte 2 Byte 3 Byte 4 Chip Erase C7H 94H 80H 9AH
+Command Byte 1 Byte 2 Byte 3 Byte 4 Chip erase C7H 94H 80H 9AH

-Figure 7-1.
+Figure 5-1.
 Chip Erase

 Note: 1.
-Refer to the errata regarding Chip Erase on page 50
+Refer to the errata regarding chip erase on page 50.

-7.8 Main Memory Page Program Through Buffer
+5.8 Main Memory Page Program through Buffer

-This operation is a combination of the Buffer Write and Buffer to Main Memory Page Program with Built-in Erase operations.
-Data is first clocked into buffer 1 or buffer 2 from the input pin (SI) and then programmed into a specified page in the main memory.
-To perform a main memory page program through buffer for the standard DataFlash page size (528-bytes), a 1-byte opcode, 82H for buffer 1 or 85H for buffer 2, must first be clocked into the device, followed by three address bytes.
-The address bytes are comprised of two don't care bits, 12 page address bits, (PA11 - PA0) that select the page in the main memory where data is to be written, and 10 buffer address bits (BFA9 - BFA0) that select the first byte in the buffer to be written.
-To perform a main memory page program through buffer for the binary page size (512-bytes), the opcode 82H for buffer 1 or 85H for buffer 2, must be clocked into the device followed by three address bytes consisting of three don't care bits, 12 page address bits (A20 - A9) that specify the page in the main memory to be written, and 9 buffer address bits (BFA8 - BFA0) that selects the first byte in the buffer to be written.
-After all address bytes are clocked in, the part will take data from the input pins and store it in the specified data buffer.
+This operation is a combination of the buffer write and buffer to main memory page program with built-in erase operations.
+Data are first clocked into buffer 1 or buffer 2 from the input pin (SI), and then programmed into a specified page in the main memory.
+To perform a main memory page program through buffer for the standard DataFlash page size (528 bytes), a one-byte opcode, 82H for buffer 1 or 85H for buffer 2, must first be clocked into the device, followed by three address bytes.
+The address bytes are comprised of 1 don't care bit, 13 page address bits, (PA12 - PA0) that select the page in the main memory where data is to be written, and 10 buffer address bits (BFA9 - BFA0) that select the first byte in the buffer to be written.
+To perform a main memory page program through buffer for the binary page size (512 bytes), the 82H opcode for buffer 1 or 85H opcode for buffer 2 must be clocked into the device, followed by three address bytes consisting of 2 don't care bits, 13 page address bits (A21 - A9) that specify the page in the main memory to be written, and 9 buffer address bits (BFA8 - BFA0) that select the first byte in the buffer to be written.
+After all address bytes are clocked in, the part will take data from the input pins and store them in the specified data buffer.
 If the end of the buffer is reached, the device will wrap around back to the beginning of the buffer.
-When there is a low-to-high transition on the $\overline{\text{CS}}$ pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into that memory page.
-Both the erase and the programming of the page are internally self-timed and should take place in a maximum time of t{FP}.
+When there is a low-to-high transition on the $\overline{\text{CS}}$ pin, the part will first erase the selected page in main memory to all ones, and then program the data stored in the buffer into that memory page.
+Both the erase and the programming of the page are internally self-timed, and should take place in a maximum time of t{EP}.
 During this time, the status register and the RDY/BUSY pin will indicate that the part is busy.

-8. Sector Protection
+6. Sector Protection

 Two protection methods, hardware and software controlled, are provided for protection against inadvertent or erroneous program and erase cycles.
-The software controlled method relies on the use of software commands to enable and disable sector protection while the hardware controlled method employs the use of the Write Protect (\overline{WP}) pin.
-The selection of which sectors that are to be protected or unprotected against program and erase operations is specified in the nonvolatile Sector Protection Register.
-The status of whether or not sector protection has been enabled or disabled by either the software or the hardware controlled methods can be determined by checking the Status Register.
+The software controlled method relies on the use of software commands to enable and disable sector protection, while the hardware controlled method employs the use of the write protect (\overline{WP}) pin.
+The selection of which sectors are to be protected or unprotected against program and erase operations is specified in the nonvolatile sector protection register.
+The status of whether or not sector protection has been enabled or disabled by either the software or the hardware controlled methods can be determined by checking the status register.

-8.1 Software Sector Protection
+6.1 Software Sector Protection

-8.1.1 Enable Sector Protection Command
+6.1.1 Enable Sector Protection Command